 - It allows management to check the raw materials in each stage of production.

 - It helps the business to lower the cost of the business operation by identifying and controlling relevant items.
 Thus, it leads to profit maximization.

-- Costing system also helps in understanding the closing value of materials inventory, work-in-progress and finished goods inventory for preparing the financial statement.
+- Costing system also helps understand the closing value of materials inventory, work-in-progress, and finished goods inventory for preparing the financial statement.

 - The real-time part also helps the management to make decisions without waiting for reports.

 Popular Cost Accumulation Methods

 As said above, there are four methods of cost accumulation method, but the two popular ones are;